lasthyphen/knowledge-base-content/developers/add-token-to-default-list.md

 [If you are experimenting with tokens, you can add a token to your local version of MyCrypto.](/how-to/tokens/showing-and-loading-tokens)

-MyCrypto ships with a default token list that allows our Token Scanner functionality to check balances for a pre-determined set of tokens, which is displayed to the user.
+Dijets ships with a default token list that allows our Token Scanner functionality to check balances for a pre-determined set of tokens, which is displayed to the user.

 If a token is a not in the list, users are still able to add their desired token manually through our Custom Token functionality.